Assassinkin/wordsGridGame/README.md

 # Words haskell game

-This is a learning project. don't laugh tat me xD
+This is a learning project. don't laugh at me xD

 ***version: 0.1.0***

 * Building:
 `stack build`